-Contact Chestney & Sullivan today to discuss your DUI case with our dedicated Johns Creek DUI lawyers at 404.816.8777.
+Contact Chestney & Sullivan today to discuss your Driving Under the Influence case with our dedicated Johns Creek DUI lawyers at 404.816.8777.
 Our DUI defense lawyers are experienced in handling license suspension actions.
 We can review your case and prepare a strategy for defending your Johns Creek DUI criminal charges and your license suspension action.

 So I made a proper request for a license suspension hearing in my Johns Creek DUI case, what happens next?

 The license suspension action is a civil action separate from your Johns Creek DUI criminal charges and only deals with your license or privilege to drive in this state.
 The administrative license suspension action is litigated by a completely separate court from your Johns Creek DUI criminal case.
 Once the Georgia Department of Driver Services processes your request for a hearing, your case is then sent to the Georgia Office of State Administrative Hearings (OSAH) where a hearing will be scheduled in front of a judge from that agency.
 Typically a hearing date is set roughly 60 days from the date of your Johns Creek DUI arrest.
 Once a hearing is requested, the Department of Driver Services will extend your driving privileges until there is an order entered from an OSAH judge.